apollographql/apollo/docs/source/platform/schema-validation.md

 #### Required arguments

 Each of these changes adds a required input to a schema element.
-If an operation is actively using an element and doesn't update itself to add the new required input argument, the GraphQL layer will start returning an error to the operation.
+If an operation is actively using an element of your graph and doesn't update itself to add the new required input argument, the GraphQL layer will start returning an error to the operation.

 <ul>
   <li id="REQUIRED_ARG_ADDED">